grbfacet/facet/relativity-tutorial.md

 When v = 0, when the particle is not moving, m = m<sub>0</sub>, the rest mass.

-When v approaches c, m and hence E become infinitely large.
+When v approaches c, m and hence E<sub>Einstein</sub> become infinitely large.

-When v is greater than c the formula tells us the number for the energy and the mass become an imaginary number, a number with a √(-1), which is hard to understand what that might mean.
+When v is greater than c the Einstein formula tells us the numbers for the energy and the mass are so-called imaginary numbers, a number with a √(-1), which is hard to understand what that might mean.
 And we can see that you can’t get a particle to v greater than c by starting with v less than c and pushing it because it has to pass through a stage of infinite mass which takes an infinite amount of energy.

 Then we went on to look at what happens between v = 0 and v = c, the realm of objects we deal with in life and science.
 We found that for an object traveling at speeds in the range of a comet hitting the earth, v ~ 18.6 miles/sec that even at this very high speed m is little changed

 <span class="eq">m ≈ 1.0000005m<sub>0</sub>, a one half millionth increase.</span>

-To make a noticeable difference in the mass, say to double the mas, we found we needed
+To make a noticeable difference in the mass, say to double the inrtial mass, we found we needed

-<span class="eq">v ≈ 0.87c, the particle is moving at 87% of the speed of light.</span>
+<span class="eq">v ≈ 0.87c, the particle moving at 87% of the speed of light.</span>

-For a tenfold increase of mass
+For a tenfold increase of inertial mass

 <span class="eq">v = 99.5% of the speed of light.</span>